-- Targeted questioning - Teacher observations - Do it now tasks regular routine recall exercise to build memory - DIRT time given to allow students to improve on their work - Listening tests + practical work teacher assessment - Peer observations and assessment ("What went well?" and "even better if?") - Self-assessments - Formative assessments are used constantly as feedback to facilitate learning - Formal video assessments at the end of some units of study - Use of knowledge organisers for recall and revision - Lessons visits and observations - Assessment moderation meetings
+- Targeted questioning - Teacher observations - Do it now tasks regular routine recall exercise to build memory - DIRT time given to allow students to improve on their work - Listening tests + practical work teacher assessment - Peer observations and assessment ("What went well?" and "even better if?") - Self-assessments - Formal video assessments at the end of some units of study - Use of knowledge organisers for recall and revision - Lessons visits and observations - Assessment moderation meetings